 Jerry Wayne Varnado Ethnic Studies Scholarship Established in Honor of 1968 Student Striker and BSU Co-Founder

 SF State’s College of Ethnic Studies is proud to announce the establishment of the Jerry Wayne Varnado Ethnic Studies Scholarship.
-The scholarship fund established by Jerry R. Varnado in honor of his father, Jerry Wayne Varnado, recognizes and assists promising undergraduate students in the College of Ethnic Studies who are preparing themselves to be productive and socially conscious members of society.
+The scholarship fund established by Jerry R. Varnado in honor of his father, Jerry Wayne Varnado, recognizes and provides an annual award of $6,000 ($3,000 per semester) to promising undergraduate students in the College of Ethnic Studies who are preparing themselves to be productive and socially conscious members of society.

 Jerry Wayne Varnado received a BA in Economics from San Francisco State University in 1969 and later a JD from the University of California, Hastings College of the Law.
 As student at SF State, Jerry Wayne Varnado was involved with the Negro Students Association and co-founded the Black Student Union (BSU).
 In 1968, Jerry Wayne Varnado and his fellow BSU leaders in coalition with the Third World Liberation Front, other students, faculty, and community members organized the nation’s longest student strike to protest the lack of access, misrepresentation, and the overall neglect of indigenous peoples and people of color within the University’s curriculum and programs.
 The demands of the strikers reflected a respect for the diverse intellectual traditions and cultural expressions of scholars, activists, and artists of color and indigenous people throughout the United States.